-Over the past 23 years we have invested in over £3.4bn of assets across almost every real estate sector, a selection of which are below
+Since 1996 we have invested in over £3.9bn of assets across almost every real estate sector, a selection of which are below

 Riverlights, Derby – Partially Sold

 A mixed use asset which incorporates leisure, retail and hospitality.
 Development of the Riverlights was completed in 2010 and provides a mixed use building in Derby city centre.
-The property is arranged over five storeys, alongside and over the Derby coach and bus station, and includes two hotels, a casino and five retail units.
-The property is let to Genting Casinos (40,000 sq m), Premier Inn and Whitbread (Thyme Restaurant) and a hotel managed by Kew Green under the Holiday Inn franchise.
+The property is arranged over five storeys, alongside and over the Derby coach and bus station, and includes two hotels, a casino, a children’s indoor adventure park and five retail units.
+The property is let to Genting Casinos (40,000 sq m), Premier Inn (Thyme Restaurant) a hotel let to Holiday Inn and Injoy, the children’s entertainment center.
 The Holiday Inn has now been sold.

 Safestay – Sold